Extensions of the I-MMSE Relationship to Gaussian Channels with Feedback and Memory

 Consider the following discrete-time memoryless Gaussian channel

-where $snr$ denotes the signal-to-noise ratio of the channel, $X$ and $Y$ denote the input and output of the channel, respectively, and the standard normally distributed noise $Z$ is independent of $X$.
+where $snr$ denotes the signal-to-noise ratio (SNR) of the channel, $X$ and $Y$ denote the input and output of the channel, respectively, and the standard normally distributed noise $Z$ is independent of $X$.
 An interesting recent result by Guo, Shamai and Verdu~\cite{gu05} states that for any channel input $X$ with $E[X^2] < \infty$,

-where the left hand side is the derivative of $I(X; Y)$ with respect to $snr$, and the right-hand side is half the so-called minimum mean-square error (MMSE), which corresponds to the best estimation of $X$ given the observation $Y$.
-The I-MMSE relation as in (\ref{I-MMSE}) carries over verbatim to linear vector Gaussian channels and has been widely extended to continuous-time Gaussian channels~\cite{gu05}, abstract Gaussian channels~\cite{za05}, additive channels~\cite{gu05a}, arbitrary channels~\cite{pa07}, derivatives with respect to arbitrary parameterizations~\cite{pa06}, higher order derivatives~\cite{pa09}, and so on.
+where the left hand side is the derivative of $I(X; Y)$ with respect to $snr$, and the right-hand side is half of the so-called \emph{minimum mean-square error} (MMSE), which corresponds to the best estimation of $X$ given the observation $Y$ in the mean-square error sense.
+The I-MMSE relationship (\ref{I-MMSE}) carries over verbatim to linear vector Gaussian channels and has been widely extended to continuous-time Gaussian channels~\cite{gu05}, general additive Gaussian channels~\cite{za05}, additive non-Gaussian channels~\cite{gu05a}, arbitrary channels~\cite{pa07}, derivatives with respect to arbitrary parameterizations~\cite{pa06}, higher order derivatives~\cite{pa09, le15}, and so on.

-Unveiling an important link between information theory and estimation theory, the I-MMSE relation as above and its numerous extensions are of fundamental significance to relevant areas in these two fields and have been exerting far-reaching influences over a wide-range of topics.
-Representative applications include, but not limited to, power allocation of parallel Gaussian channels~\cite{lo06}, analysis of extrinsic information of code ensembles~\cite{pe06}, Gaussian broadcast channels~\cite{gu11}, Gaussian wiretap channels~\cite{gu11, bu09}, Gaussian interference channels~\cite{bu10}, interference alignment~\cite{wu11}, a simple proof of the classical entropy power inequality~\cite{ve06}.
-For a comprehensive reference to the applications of the I-MMSE relation and its extensions, we refer to~\cite{sh11} .
+Unveiling an important link between information theory and estimation theory, the I-MMSE relationship as above and its numerous extensions are of fundamental significance to relevant areas in these two fields and have been exerting far-reaching influences over a wide-range of topics.
+Representative applications include, but not limited to, power allocation of parallel Gaussian channels~\cite{lo06}, analysis of extrinsic information of code ensembles~\cite{pe06}, Gaussian broadcast channels~\cite{gu11, li14}, Gaussian wiretap channels~\cite{gu11, bu09}, Gaussian interference channels~\cite{bu10, wu11}, a simple proof of the classical entropy power inequality~\cite{ve06}.
+For comprehensive references to the applications of the I-MMSE relationship and its extensions, we refer to~\cite{sh11, gu13} .